 Reviewing all team members regularly also means that the team lead gets a complete view of quality across the team.
 Some topics might be relevant for group feedback, instead of siphoned into one to ones.
 Team-wide or smaller group coaching sessions can be devised – onboarding programs will benefit from this knowledge also.

-Peer reviews: team building and knowledge exchange
+Peer reviews: exchanging knowledge

 Peer reviews are a complementary tool for top-town quality control.
 The focus here is not on discovering problem areas or creating training programs.
 Instead, peer reviews help to increase coherence within the team and reduce the barrier to knowledge exchange.
 Formal training can provide the basics for customer support, peer reviews help to create a joint understanding of how this works in practice.